Refugee count tops 1 million; Russians besiege Ukraine ports

 In a videotaped address, Ukrainian President Volodymyr Zelenskyy called on Ukrainians to keep up the resistance.
 He vowed that the invaders would have “not one quiet moment” and described Russian soldiers as “confused children who have been used.”

-Moscow’s isolation deepened, meanwhile, when most of the world lined up against it at the United Nations to demand it withdraw from Ukraine.
+Moscow’s isolation deepened when most of the world lined up against it at the United Nations to demand it withdraw from Ukraine.
 And the prosecutor for the International Criminal Court opened an investigation into possible war crimes.

 With fighting going on on multiple fronts across the country, Britain’s Defense Ministry said Mariupol, a large city on the Azov Sea, was encircled by Russian forces, while the status of another vital port, Kherson, a Black Sea shipbuilding city of 280,000, remained unclear.